gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 #### Catalog Repositories

 Catalog Repositories are what your developer teams will use when running `terragrunt catalog` within their delegated repository.
-This defaults to your `infrastructure-modules` repository but you can customize this list and the values will be vended into the newly created repository.
+This defaults to your `infrastructure-catalog` repository but you can customize this list and the values will be vended into the newly created repository.

 [catalog-repositories](/2.0/reference/accountfactory/configurations#catalog-repositories)